- 1 Can You Get Vitamin D From A Tanning Bed? Learn In Details

 While there are a lot of debates on the fact that if tanning beds are totally safe for our bodies, getting vitamin d seems like a much more controversial topic.

-Though some studies show that tanning beds do produce vitamin d in our body, others point out to the health hazards tanning bed might cause.
+Though some studies show that tanning beds do produce vitamin d in our bodies, others point out the health hazards tanning beds might cause.

 What Is Vitamin D?